sousapedro/Newtonsoft.Json-for-Unity/README.md

 ## Features

-- Expected always up-to-date fork of Newtonsoft.Json
+- *(🌟 new!)* [Newtonsoft.Json-for-Unity.Converters][json.net-4-unity.converters]
+  package for converting Unity types, such as the Vector3, Quaternion, Color, and [many, many more!][json.net-4-unity.converters-compatability]

+- Full support for IL2CPP builds

+- Delivered via Unity Package Manager for easy updating and version switching

 - Full Newtonsoft.Json.Tests test suite passes on Unity 2018.4.14f1 and 2019.2.11f1 with Mono and IL2CPP as scripting backend.

 - Precompiled as DLLs for faster builds

-- Full support for IL2CPP builds

-- Delivered via Unity Package Manager for easy updating and version switching

 - [_Newtonsoft.Json.Utility_.**AotHelper**][wiki-fix-aot-using-aothelper]
   utility class for resolving common Ahead-Of-Time issues.